Inventua/nucleus-core/Documentation/Setup and Configuration/Installation.md

 7. Assign 'Read' permissions to your installation folder for the `IIS AppPool\[AppPool Name]` user.
 You can use the command-line command:
 <kbd>ICACLS "[your-installation-folder]" /grant "IIS AppPool\NucleusAppPool:(OI)(CI)RX"</kbd>
-8. If you want to use a different database or file system provider, refer to the sections below.
-9. Browse to your web site address.
-The new site wizard will appear, prompting you to set your site properties and create administrator users.
+8. Browse to your web site address.
+The new site wizard will appear, which will guide you through the process of setting up your site.

-## Using a different database provider
+## Configure your database provider
-> Nucleus version 1.3 includes a database configuration step in the setup wizard, so you can configure your selected database options without editing configuration files.

 1. Create a new empty database on your database server.

+2. Database Provider Configuration:\
+**Automatic Configuration**\
+Nucleus version 1.3 includes a database configuration step in the setup wizard, so you can configure your selected database options without editing configuration files.\
+**Manual Configuration**\
-2. In your installation folder, create a new database configuration file.
+In your installation folder, create a new database configuration file.
 If you are setting up a production environment, the file should be named
 `databaseSettings.Production.json`{.file-name}.
 If you are setting up a development environment, name your file `databaseSettings.Development.json`{.file-name}.
-Refer to the [Configuration Files](https://www.nucleus-cms.com/configuration-files/) page for more information.
+Refer to the [Configuration Files](https://www.nucleus-cms.com/configuration-files/) page for more information.\
+\
-3. Edit your new file and add the following, substituting your SQL server name, database name and credentials:
+Edit your new file and add the following, substituting your SQL server name, database name and credentials:
 ```json
 {
   "Nucleus": {